Broccoli Salad nourishes the soul as well as the stomach.

 My husband’s struggle with diabetes, however, has made me more aware of the food related health needs of friends, I’ve become more sensitive to the fact that church potlucks are a huge temptation for someone who has to watch what they eat.
 Church people don’t help much because there is the subtle and sometimes not so subtle pressure to attend and to show appreciation by eating what they have brought.
 Yes, people can make their own choices but it is not an easy thing to do, especially when the pot luck dinner has an unbalanced amount of carbohydrate laden dishes.

 We need to be a lot more compassionate and merciful at church potlucks.
 We need to make it possible for people to attend, not prohibitive.
 The over-arching principle of Paul’s instructions about eating food offered to idols applies here.
 What I choose to eat or serve does have an impact on other people.
 If my eating causes someone to sin or pressures them to succumb to something that is harmful to them, it’s my responsibility to lay aside my own eating preferences so I can help my brother or sister overcome the temptation.

 That’s why I love this recipe for broccoli salad.
 It does have sugar in it but I either scant the sugar or use Splenda.
 (Be careful on using artificial sugars at church pot lucks.
 Some people are allergic to artificial sweeteners and you can’t always tell that a dish contains them.
 Also, sugar is not always the issue for the diabetic; it’s the overall calories and carbohydrates that impact their blood glucose.
 They need protein rich dishes and nutrient rich fruits and veggies.)
 You can also cut more calories by scanting the amount of bacon or cheese.

 Some of my other favorite health conscious dishes are deviled eggs, BBQ chicken, 7-layer salad, or cut up cantaloupe.
-Another day, I’ll share with you my recipe for Italian Pasta salad.
+Check out my recipe for Italian Pasta Salad.